vladimirvivien/automi/README.md

 Automi
 ======
-Composable Stream Processing on top of Go Channels!
+Composable Stream Processing over Go Channels!

 [![GoDoc](https://godoc.org/github.com/vladimirvivien/automi?status.svg)](https://godoc.org/github.com/vladimirvivien/automi)
 [![Build Status](https://travis-ci.org/vladimirvivien/automi.svg)](https://travis-ci.org/vladimirvivien/automi)

 Automi abstracts away (not too far away) the gnarly details of using Go channels to create pipelined and staged processes.
 It exposes higher-level API to compose and integrate stream of data over Go channels for processing.
 This is `still alpha work`.
 The API is still evolving and changing rapidly with each commit (beware).
 Nevertheless, the core concepts are have been bolted onto the API.
 The following example shows how Automi could be used to compose a multi-stage pipeline to process stream of data from a csv file.

-#### Example
+### Example
-Automi is being developed as a pure API to create stream processors in Go.
-The following code snippet shows how the Automi API could be used to apply multiple operators to data items as they are streamed.
+The following abbreviated code snippet shows how the Automi API could be used to apply multiple operators to data items as they are streamed.
+[See full example here.](example https://github.com/vladimirvivien/automi/blob/master/examples/ex0/procdata.go)

 ```Go
 type scientist struct {